clartaq/cwiki/resources/private/md/CWiki_FAQ.md

 #### What is CWiki NOT good for? <a name="What_is_CWiki_NOT_good_for?"></a> ###

 * Huge knowledge collections.
 The database will not scale to vast data collections.
-Might be possible if we switch to a DB designed for more "industrial" applications.
+It might be possible if we switch to a DB designed for more "industrial" applications.
 * Collections of images.
 Not a good fit for sites containing lots and lots of photographs or drawings.
-* Hosting a knowledge base securely on the open Internet.
+* Hosting a knowledge-base securely on the open Internet.
 CWiki probably _can_ be hosted on an Internet-facing server, but security characteristics are not well-designed.
 * Languages other than English.
 It is not internationalized at all.
 * Writing the next Great American (or British, or Australian, or Canadian) novel.
 At least at present, the editing facilities are too primitive.
 Maybe in the future.